 The Fund invests in an unlisted managed investment scheme.
-Investment in unlisted managed investment scheme expose the Fund to the risk that the responsible entity of the trust may be unwilling or unable to fulfil redemption requests within the time frame required by the Fund.
-At 30 June 2019, there were no financial assets at fair value through profit or loss where the Responsible Entity has suspended redemptions due to a lack of liquidity in its underlying funds.
+Investment in unlisted managed investment scheme exposes the Fund to the risk that the Responsible Entity of the trust may be unwilling or unable to fulfil monthly redemption requests within the time frame required by the Fund.
+At 30 June 2022, there were no financial assets at fair value through profit or loss where the Responsible Entity has suspended redemptions due to a lack of liquidity in its underlying funds.

 In order to manage the Fund's overall liquidity, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unit holders.
-The Fund did not reject or withhold any redemptions during 2019 and 2018.
+The Fund did not reject or withhold any redemptions during 2022 and 2021.

+i.
 Maturities of non-derivative financial liabilities